interrogator/corpkit/doc_about.md

 ---
-title: About the author
+title: About the author, and the tool
-keywords: linguistics
+keywords: linguistics, bridge, university, sfl
 last_updated: August 12, 2015
 tags: [getting-started]
 ---
 {% include linkrefs.html %}

 I'm Daniel McDonald, a PhD student in linguistics at University of Melbourne/PolyU, Hong Kong.

-I made *corpkit* because there was no reusable way of doing the kinds of interrogations I needed for my thesis and other research projects.
-I suppose basically, the research question underlying `corpkit` is:

-> What might non-computational linguists want to do with parser output?
+Most of my research revolves around looking for lexicogrammatical and discourse-semantic patterns and changes in large datasets.

-I made a basic command line interface for interrogating, editing and plotting corpora, and presented it alongside research project findings.
-Colleagues seemed interested in some of the methods, but didn't know how to program, so I'm putting the GUI and documentation together mostly for them.
+*corpkit* grew organically out of the code I had developed to make sense of my data.
+I initially made a basic command line interface for interrogating, editing and plotting corpora, and described it alongside my research project findings whenver I presented my research.
+Many people seemed interested in some of tools and methods, but most didn't know how to program.
+So, for them, I'm putting together this graphical interface, documentation.

+The best way to look at *corpkit* is as an rickety little open-source bridge between applied, systemic, corpus and computational linguistics.